Concordia University massacre: Legal proceedings

-During his trial, Fabrikant came across as petty, vindictive, unrepentant and vain along with being rude and hostile to the judges, whom he called a "low little crook" and even had the same attitude aimed at the psychiatrists who testified on whether he was sane enough for the proceedings to continue.
+During his trial, Fabrikant came across as petty, vindictive, unrepentant and vain, along with being rude and hostile to the judges, one of whom he called a "low little crook", and displayed the same attitude to psychiatrists who testified on whether he was sane enough for the proceedings to continue.

 During the trial Fabrikant acted as his own lawyer (after firing ten lawyers in the process) and called 75 witnesses for his defense, but in the end it took the jury only seven hours to find him guilty of four charges of first degree murder, attempted murder, and two hostage charges.
 This legal decision has not stopped him from seeking legal challenges to the court's decision.
 In 2011 a Superior Court judge dismissed a suit by Fabrikant against his colleagues that had been filed in 1992.
 He has filed so many lawsuits while behind bars that Canadian courts have declared him a "vexatious litigant" and his computer access while in prison is limited.